Elon, North Carolina

 In the OT, the Spirit would fill people temporarily.
 Now He indwells them permanently.
 Jesus said that He would send us the Holy Spirit and He would dwell with us FOREVER (John 14:17).

 The second reason that Pentecost was very important is that the church was started on Pentecost.
-The second important thing that happened on Pentecost was the baptism of the Holy Spirit.
-Not only did the Holy Spirit indwell believers, he baptized believers.
+The baptism of the Holy Spirit took place for the first time.
+Not only did the Holy Spirit indwell believers, He baptized believers.

 Acts 2 does not mention Holy Spirit baptism at all but we know for sure that it took place it Acts 2.
 We know that from Acts 1:5.
 Jesus said, “for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now.”